Share price at 16:35

 • Features a 30-year Mining Lease (awarded in 2006) and a 3-block mining lease application

-• Scoping study completed in 2018 demonstrated:
+• New Scoping Study completed in 2023 demonstrated:

 • Highly positive economics